 \section{Summary and conclusions}

-In this paper we have analysed the influence of biaxial compressive and tensile strains on electronic and magnetic properties of a bilayer of T-VS$_2$.
-The bilayer structure seems to be interesting for applications, as it reveals properties of a natural spin valve.
-We have determined the strain-induced changes in the structural parameters, electronic band structure, magnetic anisotropy, exchange parameters and Curie temperature.
+In this paper, we have analyzed the influence of biaxial compressive and tensile strains on the electronic and magnetic properties of a bilayer of T-VS$_2$.
+The bilayer structure seems to be interesting for applications, as it reveals the properties of a natural spin valve {\cite{jafari2022spin,elahi2022brief,long2020stacking,wu2021high}}.
+We have determined the strain-induced changes in the structural parameters, electronic band structure, magnetic anisotropy, exchange parameters, and Curie temperature.

-An interesting effect is that easy-plane magnetic anisotropy is enhanced for tensile strain and reduced almost to zero for compressive strains.
-This anisotropy in unstrained structure is rather small, so the tensile strain can be used to enhance the corresponding anisotropy parameter.
-Similarly, compressive strain also reduces other magnetic properties, like magnetic moments of Vanadium, exchange parameters, and Curie temperature, which are strongly suppressed at higher compressive strains.
+An interesting effect is that easy-plane magnetic anisotropy is enhanced for tensile strains and reduced almost to zero for compressive strains.
+This anisotropy in unstrained structures is rather small, so the tensile strain can be used to enhance the corresponding anisotropy parameter.
+Similarly, the compressive strain also reduces other magnetic properties, like magnetic moments of Vanadium, exchange parameters, and Curie temperature, which are strongly suppressed at higher compressive strains.